dpantel/btrfs-snapraid/README.md

 The key to shrinking the "sync hole" is preventing any file changes in the SnapRAID array until a sync is going to be performed.

 This is accomplished by taking a snapshot of the "live" file system prior to each sync and letting SnapRAID create its content lists and parity calculations from that snapshot.
 That snapshot is kept in a frozen state until SnapRAID performs the next sync.
 If there is a disk failure before the next sync, SnapRAID has all of the information needed to recreate files in its array.
-Immediately prior to each sync, the SnapRAID snapshot is updated with the changes from the "live" file system, so it can incorporate those changes into its array.
+Immediately prior to each sync, the SnapRAID snapshot is discarded and recreated from the "live" file system with all of the new changes.
+During the sync, SnapRAID incorporates those changes into its array.

-A read-only snapshot of the data is created at the end of a successful sync.
+A read-only snapshot of the SnapRAID data is created at the end of a successful sync.
 This is done to have a backup data-set, in case a disk fails _during_ a sync operation.

 Note that any additions, updates, and deletions that happen in between syncs are still lost, just as they would be in a vanilla SnapRAID setup.
 However, those updates and deletions will no longer affect the parity calculation of other files, and so the damage is minimized.